moshe/elasticsearch_loader/README.md

   --timeout FLOAT                 Specify request timeout in seconds for
                                   Elasticsearch client
-  --encoding TEXT                 Specify content encoding for input files -h, --help                      Show this message and exit.
+  --encoding TEXT                 Specify content encoding for input files --keys TEXT                     Comma separated keys to pick from each
+                                  document
+  -h, --help                      Show this message and exit.

 Commands: